FOSSClass/AbantOS-Elive/EliveUsersGuide.md

 ## Choosing your program

-The steps to follow after choosing a package to create and in order to check if the package is already in the distribution archive are; the aptitude command, the debian packages web page and the debian package tracker web page.
+The steps to follow after choosing a package to create and in order to check if the package is already in the distribution archive are; the aptitude command, the debian packages web page, and the debian package tracker web page.
 Debian already has packages in the Debian archive which is much larger than that of contributors with upload rights.
 If you are able to adopt the package, get the sources by using the apt-get source command, but if you are installing new packages in Debian follow the steps below:

     1. First step is to confirm that the program works.
     2. Second, Make sure no one is working on the package.
 If no one is working on it, file an ITP bug report to the WNPP pseudo-package using report bug.Africa If someone else is already working on it, contact them if you feel you need to.